Master’s Degree in Cybersecurity

 - Enrollment: April

-MIU City University Miami is accredited by the Distance Education Accrediting Commission (DEAC) and licensed by the Florida Commission for Independent Education of the Florida Department of Education.
+MIU City University Miami is accredited by the DEAC.
+The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA).

 Request information